|Archive||Aims & Scope||Review Policy||Editorial Board||Submit Manuscript||For Authors||For Reviewers||Subscribe|

 In order to further this global philosophy the journal will not charge for publication which we hope will encourage more authors to share their work with the international medical education community and their associated health professions.
 We hope all healthcare professionals will consider engaging in educational research and submitting their findings to IJME.

 Since the launch in early 2010, we have been determined to index the IJME in as many databases as possible.
-We are very pleased to announce that the journal is now indexed in Google Scholar, CrossRef, EBSCO, DOAJ, ProQuest, Australian Education Index (papers from Australia only), JournalSeek, OpenJ-Gate, IndexCopernicus, Scirus and Elsevier (EMCare).
-We are currently working hard in increasing the standards of the journal in order to be indexed in more databases such as MEDLINE/PubMed.
+The journal is now indexed in Google Scholar, CrossRef, EBSCO, DOAJ, ProQuest, Australian Education Index (papers from Australia only), JournalSeek, OpenJ-Gate, IndexCopernicus, Scirus and Elsevier (EMCare).